jcerongonzalez/UCM-CSE108-Group/README.md

 Final Project for CSE108 - Built on Lab08.
 Complete revamp of the Courese Registration pages of UCM.

 3/20/25:
-    @ 10:30 pm, Jesus requested access to the University's course registration API, to hopefully make the project go a bit smoother.
+    @ 10:30 am, Jesus requested access to the University's course registration API, to hopefully make the project go a bit smoother.

     Ismiel and Jesus spoke briefly in the library about how the first page currently looks.